BIOS: Alternatives and successors

 Unified Extensible Firmware Interface (UEFI) supplements the BIOS in many new machines.
 Initially written for the Intel Itanium architecture, UEFI is now available for x86 and Arm platforms; the specification development is driven by the Unified EFI Forum, an industry special interest group.
 EFI booting has been supported in only Microsoft Windows versions supporting GPT, the Linux kernel 2.6.1 and later, and macOS on Intel-based Macs.
 As of 2014, new PC hardware predominantly ships with UEFI firmware.
 The architecture of the rootkit safeguard can also prevent the system from running the user's own software changes, which makes UEFI controversial as a legacy BIOS replacement in the open hardware community.
-Also, Windows 11 requires UEFI to boot, with the exception of IoT Enterprise editions of Windows 11.
 UEFI is required for devices shipping with Windows 8 and above.
+Likewise, Windows 11 requires UEFI to boot, with the exception of IoT Enterprise editions of Windows 11.

 After the popularity of UEFI in 2010s, the older BIOS that supported BIOS interrupt calls was renamed to "legacy BIOS".

 Other alternatives to the functionality of the "Legacy BIOS" in the x86 world include coreboot and libreboot.

 Some servers and workstations use a platform-independent Open Firmware (IEEE-1275) based on the Forth programming language; it is included with Sun's SPARC computers, IBM's RS/6000 line, and other PowerPC systems such as the CHRP motherboards, along with the x86-based OLPC XO-1.

 As of at least 2015, Apple has removed legacy BIOS support from the UEFI monitor in Intel-based Macs.
 As such, the BIOS utility no longer supports the legacy option, and prints "Legacy mode not supported on this system".

 In 2017, Intel announced that it would remove legacy BIOS support by 2020.
 Since 2019, new Intel platform OEM PCs no longer support the legacy option.